AY2324S2-CS2113T-T09-2/tp/docs/UserGuide.md

 Format: `update -n ITEM_NAME [-d ITEM_DESCRIPTION] [-q ITEM_QUANTITY] [-e EXPIRY_DATE] [-s SALE_PRICE] [-c COST_PRICE]
 [-t THRESHOLD]`

-* The flag `-n` is used, meaning that the `item name` is used as an identifier to identify the item you wish to update.
+* The flag `-n` is used, meaning that the `ITEM_NAME` is used as an identifier to identify the item you wish to update.
 This flag is required.
 * All other flags are optional, depending on what details you wish to update.